w3c/wai-InvolveUsersAll/content/index.fr.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Involving Users in Web Projects for Better, Easier Accessibility"
-nav_title: "Involving Users for Better Accessibility"
+title: "Impliquer les utilisateurs dans les projets web pour améliorer et faciliter l'accessibilité"
+nav_title: "Impliquer les utilisateurs pour améliorer l'accessibilité"

-lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: fr   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2019-01-09   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2022-01-30   # Put the date of this translation YYYY-MM-DD (with month in the middle)

-# translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-# - name: "Jan Doe"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
-# contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors
+ translators:
+ - name: "Céline Bouillon"

 github:
   repository: w3c/wai-InvolveUsersAll
-  path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
+  path: content/index.fr.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
-permalink: /planning/involving-users/   # Add the language shortcode to the end, with no slash at end, for example: /planning/involving-users/fr
+permalink: /planning/involving-users/fr   # Add the language shortcode to the end, with no slash at end, for example: /planning/involving-users/fr

 ref: /planning/involving-users/   # Translators, do not change this
 changelog: /planning/involving-users/changelog/

-description: This page gets you started reaping the benefits of involving people with disabilities early and throughout different types of projects.   # translate the description
+description: Cette page vous aide à démarrer afin que vous tiriez les bénéfices d'une implication des personnes en situation de handicap, rapidement et tout au long de différents types de projets.  # translate the description
 feedbackmail: wai@w3.org
 layout: default